turbot/steampipe-plugin-aws/docs/tables/aws_cloudtrail_trail_event.md

 CloudTrail can be configured with CloudWatch Logs to monitor your trail logs.

-This table reads cloudtrail events from a cloudwatch Log Group, that is configured to log events from a trail.
+This table reads CloudTrail events from a CloudWatch log group that is configured to log events from a trail.

 **Important Notes:**

 - You **_must_** specify `log_group_name` in a `where` clause in order to use this table.
 - This table supports optional quals.
-Queries with optional quals are optimised to use aws cloudwatch filters.
+Queries with optional quals are optimised to use AWS CloudWatch filters.
 Optional quals is supported for below columns:
   - `log_stream_name`
   - `filter`
   - `region`